DigiChanges/nexp-docs/docs/documentation/05-docker.md

 ### mail

-The third container is a service that is used to be able to send and receive emails without the need to configure or use an external service.
+The third container is a service used to be able to send and receive emails without the need to configure or use an external service.
 It facilitates the testing of sending emails.

 ### minio

-The fourth container is a file saving service and replaces the classic local file saving.
+The fourth container is a file-saving service and replaces the classic local file saving.
 MinIO can be used in such a way that we can use S3 locally, then with the same logic we can manipulate S3 when it goes into production.

-### redis
+### cache

-The fifth container is an in-memory database service called redis.
+The fifth container is an in-memory database service called dragonfly.